Al-Tira, Baysan

 Al-Tira (الطيرة), was a Palestinian Arab village in the District of Baysan.
 It was depopulated by the Israel Defense Forces during the 1947–48 Civil War in Mandatory Palestine on 15 April 1948 as part of Operation Gideon under the command of Yosef Weitz.
 It was located 17.5 km north of Baysan overlooking Wadi al-Bira.
 However, 'Ayn al-Bayda' was the main source of drinking water for al-Tira inhabitants.

 History

 It has been suggested that this was Atara of the list of Thothmes III.

+In 1517 al-Tra was incorporated into the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

-In 1875, in the late Ottoman era, Victor Guérin climbed a small hill to reach the Al-Tira village.
+In 1875, Victor Guérin climbed a small hill to reach the Al-Tira village.
 It consisted of about a dozen houses, built of adobe or assorted materials.

 In 1882, the PEF's Survey of Western Palestine described it as: "A small village, principally of adobe, on a hill-top, above a deep gorge.
 The water appears to be brought from the springs in the valley."